 The land use in this educational service area remains mostly agricultural.
 As with most of Washington County, the majority of employment opportunities are found outside of this area in Hagerstown and points east, and to a lesser extent north and south in Pennsylvania and West Virginia.
-A nearby ski resort offers seasonal employment opportunities.
+A nearby ski resort offers seasonal employment opportunities, as well as some recently constructed warehouses that will offer employment in the logistics industry.